 Chelsea has been taking Pilates classes since she was in elementary school.
 As a lacrosse and field hockey player in high school, she suffered from chronic tight hamstrings and knee pain.
 She realized that Pilates could help her stay healthy and pain-free while playing the sports she loved.
 Chelsea graduated with a degree in psychology from Washington College in 2013.
 She now works with children diagnosed with autism spectrum disorder (ASD).
 She hopes that at some point she can share the positive benefits of Pilates with these children.
-Chelsea is currently working on her comprehensive Pilates teacher training with Balanced Body Education at Alexandria Pilates.
+Chelsea completed her comprehensive Pilates teacher training with Balanced Body Education at Alexandria Pilates.

 Tara, a figure skater/dancer and native of Grand Rapids, Michigan, moved to Washington D.C. after graduating from Aquinas College.
 In Washington she worked for The Washington Performing Arts Society, Ozone Action, and Greenpeace.
 Six weeks after giving birth to twin boys in 2002, Tara discovered Pilates helped her strengthen her core and gave her the energy she needed to care for her newborns.

-Tara has lived all over the United States, teaching Pilates in California, Georgia, D.C./VA, and most recently Salt Lake City, Utah.
+Tara has lived all over the United States, teaching Pilates in California, Georgia, D.C./VA, and most?recently Salt Lake City, Utah.
 She is certified through Balanced Body, Susan G. Komen/Pink Ribbon – pre/post op breast cancer rehabilitation, and Fletcher Towel Work.
 She is also certified to teach many forms of group exercise, as well as spinning.
 Tara is an avid hiker, biker, and expert skier.
 In her free time you can still find her on the ice at Mount Vernon Rec Center.